Why Family Patterns Repeat

 Why do family patterns repeat across generations?

-Patterns may repeat through attachment, nervous system conditioning, unconscious loyalty, trauma, and unresolved family dynamics.
+Patterns may repeat through belonging needs, nervous system conditioning, family roles, unconscious loyalty, unresolved trauma, and emotional learning within the family system.

 What are unconscious family loyalties?